voke1/Mini-market-databank-fn/README.md

 ## Deployment

-- Agromall API is deployed to Heroku.
-Use this link https://agromall-markets.herokuapp.com/
+- Agromall API is deployed to AWS.
+Use this link https://develop.d1gyytakfeg0jy.amplifyapp.com